 Tooth decay eats away at the tooth’s structure and leaves behind cavities.
 To repair the tooth, we use tooth-colored, composite resin fillings to cover the cavities and improve the tooth’s health and appearance.
 One of the many benefits of composite resin is that it comes in a variety of shades.
-We can match it to the natural shade of your teeth so that your filling blends in seamlessly.
+Our dental team can match it to the natural shade of your teeth so that your filling blends in seamlessly.

 Crowns are an extremely versatile restorative treatment.
 They are ceramic, tooth-shaped restorations that completely cover an existing tooth.
 They can be used to strengthen a weak tooth, protect a broken or cracked tooth, support a tooth after root canal therapy, and replace a missing tooth when attached to a dental implant.